AndreiGoldin/NonuniformDetonation1D/README.md

 5. The numerical methods are reusable for a large set of ordinary differential equations.
 6. The selected numerical method is instantiated at compilation time.

-Scientific computing patterns capture the fundamen- tal characteristics of the problem to be solved.
+Scientific computing patterns capture the fundamental characteristics of the problem to be solved.
 They are focused on “what” and not in “how ”.

 ### Cython